curl/everything-curl/libcurl/ws/write.md

 `sendflags` - bitmask describing the data.
 See bit descriptions below.

 ### `CURLWS_TEXT`
 The buffer contains text data.
-Note that this makes a difference to WebSockets but libcurl itself will not make any verification of the content or precautions that you actually send valid UTF-8 content.
+Note that this makes a difference to WebSocket but libcurl itself will not make any verification of the content or precautions that you actually send valid UTF-8 content.